I’m not a picky eater, but I am a particular eater.

 Now warm, melted cheese… that’s where my true love resides.
 In just about every application…. but especially savory fontina cheese sauce that sinks into SMOKING hot whole roasted cauliflower.
 With edges charred and browned, dried herbs mixed with olive oil and a little dijon mustard giving it a crust that most with associate with meat.

 This is the kind of dish that wins friends.
 Both those who love vegetables, and those who might be convinced to try only because of the cheese.
-I make whole roasted cauliflower and cauliflower steaks similarly, learning from Joy The Baker that simmering (basically poaching) to soften in a “brine” I used (peppercorns, olive oil, garlic, bay leaves) infuses them with initial flavor all the way through.
-The other benefit is that the cauliflower is now partially cooked, so the roast will take care of the crispy edges, and turn the core tender as well.
+I make this whole roasted cauliflower recipe and cauliflower steaks similarly, learning from Joy The Baker that simmering (basically poaching) to soften in a “brine” I used (peppercorns, olive oil, garlic, bay leaves) infuses them with initial flavor all the way through.
+Additionally, the cauliflower is now partially cooked, so the roast will take care of the crispy edges, and turn the core tender as well.
 Because how many cauliflower steaks have you had where the outer florets looked perfect, but not cooked through?
 But this…. so tender it nearly melts in your mouth with the cheese.

 When making cheese sauces, I like using fontina (made from cow’s milk) because it melts like a gem and is extremely versatile.
 Roth Cheese, from my neighbor state, Wisconsin, produce a Swedish-style Fontina.
 The smooth, creamy body accents the slightly tart flavor and mild, yeasty finish.
 This sauce recipe evolved from the rosemary bechamel I used on these cauliflower steaks at a recent dinner party, and couldn’t have been more perfect for this whole roasted version.